 English – You will be okay in hostels, hotels, most restaurants, cafes and museums.
 We had some funny situations (Me: I suffer from lactose intolerance, do you have soy milk?
 Yes?
 Ok, will have soy milk latte.
 Waiter, 10 mins later: *brings soy milk latte* with a big dollop of whipped cream*).
-It’s going to be more difficult in the regular stores, but wherever tourists are regular, someone will help you out.
+It’s going to be more difficult in the regular stores, but wherever tourists are a common sight, someone will mercifully help you out.

 Currency exchange – I suggest you pay with your credit card at the hotel and take money out of your debit account from a cashpoint choosing ‘Without DCC (“dynamic currency conversion”)’ option.
 DCC means that the bank will be choosing your currency conversion rate, which almost guarantees you will lose money.
 Always pay in local currency – you will be charged a small fee by your bank but in the end, the conversion rate will not be atrocious.
 Read more about DCC here.
 Be aware of the currency exchange scams: avoid street exchange (it’s illegal in Hungary) and the bright orange Interchange currency exchange shops, present even at the airport, which are notorious for ripping off tourists.